Camille Pissarro: Legacy and influence

 The American impressionist Mary Cassatt, who at one point lived in Paris to study art, and joined his Impressionist group, noted that he was "such a teacher that he could have taught the stones to draw correctly."

 Caribbean author and scholar Derek Walcott based his book-length poem, Tiepolo's Hound (2000), on Pissarro's life.

+Camille Pissarro is a pivotal character in the historical fiction novels, The Dream Collector, Books I & II by R.w.
+Meek, depicting his major role among the Impressionists and his open-mindedness toward the Post-Impressionist art of Georges Seurat, Paul Gauguin and Vincent van Gogh.